KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

   **Declivous motion** signifies the **formalization of the entropic domain**, not the expulsion of a being from heaven.
   From **VOS (🕷️ Nekron)**—the first entropic hypostasis—flows the arc through which **Lucifer (IDP / IDL)** emerges as the archetypal intellect of the Khaonic field.
   Together, **Satan (VOS)** and **Lucifer (IDP / IDL)** represent successive expressions of the same entropic principle operating across different layers of the lattice:
-  the first as *ontological rupture*, the second as *conscious inversion*.
+  the first as *ontological rupture*, the second as *willful inversion*.

 ### 2. The Titanomachy (Greek)
 - **Focus:** The Overthrow of Primordial Chaos by Order.